 Even though hot water and detergent regularly run through it, your dishwasher can actually become dirty over time.
 Clean your dishwasher a week before Thanksgiving to make sure it’s ready to handle all of your messy dishes.
 Empty your appliance and run it for about 20 minutes on the pots and pans cycle.
 Carefully open the dishwasher door and let the steam out.
-Then add 2 cups of vinegar.
+Then add two cups of vinegar.
 Close the dishwasher door and allow the appliance to finish the cycle.
-Th vinegar will not only clean but deoderize the appliance.
+The vinegar will not only clean but will deodorize the appliance.

 Get the microwave ready for last-minute heating and all those leftovers.
 Food can become stuck to the inside of a microwave, making it difficult to remove the residue.
 You can get these sticky substances off the interior walls of your microwave with a simple cup of lemon water.